 Step 3: Complete the DIY Self Watering Pot Reservoir

-First we will gluing the pump to the bottom of the reservoir, followed by pulling both the water tubing and wiring through their respective drill holes to the outside of the reservoir
+First we will glue the pump to the bottom of the reservoir, and then pull both the water tubing and wiring through their respective drill holes to the outside of the reservoir

 3a) glue the pump to the bottom of the water reservoir